Computer Science A Level

 A Level Computer Science focuses on developing your understanding of how computer systems work in terms of hardware architecture, software coding, and how they represent, store and manipulate data.
 The course develops your theoretical knowledge and practical programming skills which requires a good level of mathematics and a genuine interest in science and technology.
 Although the course is technically demanding, it will encourage you to increase your capacity for thinking creatively, innovatively, analytically, logically and critically.
 These skills are highly desirable in students and are applicable to your other A Level subject choices.

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6, including Mathematics or Computer Science at grade 5 and three GCSEs at grade 4 including English Language.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6, including Mathematics at grade 6 and three other GCSEs at grade 4 or above, including English Language.

 You will study a range of topics to meet the demands of a future working with the latest technology in a variety of settings.
 The skills that are developed over the length of the course will enable you to develop solutions to computing problems faced in the world of work.

 The course is split into the following three components:

 2. Computing Architecture, Data Communication and Applications

 3. Design and Create a Programmed Solution to a Problem.

 In the first component you will investigate programs, data structures, algorithms, logic, programming methodologies and the impact of computer science on society.
 The second component investigates computer architecture, communication, data representation, organisation and structure of data, programs, algorithms and software applications.
 The third component gives you the opportunity to create a programming solution to a given problem using a high level programming language.